doorkn-b/Pituitary-GH-3-Lactotroph/README.md

 snwu@mail.ncku.edu.tw

 Being converted into NeuroML by:

-Arnab Mukherjee,
-School of Informatics,
+Arnab Mukherjee, School of Informatics, University of Edinburgh
-University of Edinburgh.

 a.mukherjee-9@sms.ed.ac.uk